 The City of Detroit will construct the West Warren Green Infrastructure Project in a residential neighborhood immediately west of the Rouge River and North of West Warren Avenue.
 The project includes sewer separation, neighborhood drainage improvements and a green stormwater infrastructure (GSI) feature in the Rouge Park.
-The GSI feature will act as a filter for stormwater entering the rouge river.
+The GSI feature will provide for the removal of particles that are not dissolved in the stormwater stream.
+These particles are commonly referred to as "Total Suspended Solids."
 It also will reduce peak flow rates from the new storm sewer system to the Rouge River.
-The existing combined sewer will continue to collect and convey flow from sanitary leads, footing drains and various other connections but will convey it at a much lower volume to the Great Lake Water Authority.
+The existing combined sewer will continue to collect and convey flow from sanitary leads. footing drains and various other connections but will convey it at a much lower volume to the Great Lake Water Authority.
 That will free up much-needed capacity for the Evergreen-Farmington Sanitary Drain.

 For its part, the Great Lakes Water Authority will accelerate its schedule for a two-part improvement project at its West Warren combined sewer outfall located along the Rouge River in Detroit.
-This project will address and reduce wetweather discharges from this site.
-The project will be completed in two parts.
-Part one includes constructing a new diversion weir chamber at the existing outlet of the Rouge River and part two will triple the size of an existing 18-inch diameter pipe to a 54-inch pipe east of the Rouge River.
+This will address and substantially reduce wet-weather discharges from this site.
+The project includes constructing a new diversion weir chamber at the existing outlet of the Rouge River and will triple the size of an existing 18-inch diameter pipe to a 54-inch pipe east of the Rouge River.